InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 * Open the Access_NAS_logit_regression notebook.
 * Note: If you renamed the shapefiles or are using your own, modify the path names in the notebook to match.
 * Now run the cells in order to get a regression plot.
-* You can now us the fitted model to predict probability of the presence of your invasive based on the number of public access sites for a waterbody.
+* You can now use the fitted model to predict probability of the presence of your invasive based on the number of public access sites for a waterbody.

 ***Alternatively***
 To download a waterbody shapefile for your area of interest, visit https://apps.nationalmap.gov/downloader/#/.